bvanderlaan/bam/README.md

 *Bam is used to simplify brining up the application containers and executing the appropriate scripts on them.*

+Bam can also be used to generate new projects much like how `git init` or `npm init` does via its `bam init` command.

 ## What Bam Does

 Bam is an ECMAScript command line application which wraps [docker-compose](https://docs.docker.com/compose/reference/) commands.